FOR STONE AGE ARTIFACTS AND HISTORICAL FACTS

 FOLSOM POINT (Cast)---This Folsom point was found in southwestern Missouri in Barry County.

-GOSHEN POINT (cast)---This is the best example from the Mill Iron Bison Kill site in Montana.
+GOSHEN POINT (cast)---This is the best example from the Mill Iron site in Carter County, Montana.

 *MOOSE CREEK SITE---Early Nenana complex site located in the Nenana Valley in central Alaska.
 This site dates to 11,190 years before present.
 A Chindadn and Subtriangular projectile point was found in the Nenana occupation level.